 The royal tombs at Songsan-ri

-The Tomb of King Muryeong and Royal Tombs, Gongju are widely known as the Royal Tombs of Baekje or the Tomb of King Muryeong.
-They are located on the upper southeast ridgeline of a small hill (75m high), standing in the south of the Geumgang River and extending to a southeast direction.
+The Tomb of King Muryeong and Royal Tombs, Gongju, widely known as the Royal Tombs of Baekje or the Tomb of King Muryeong, are situated on the upper southeast ridgeline of a small hill (75m high).
+This hill stands in the south of the Geumgang River and extends in a southeast direction.

-The first excavation of the Tomb of King Muryeong and Royal Tombs, Gongju was conducted in 1927 and excavations were undertaken in 1932 illegally during the Japanese colonial period.
-The Tomb of King Muryeong was accidentally discovered during water drainage work on the Tomb of King Muryeong and Royal Tombs, Gongju in 1971, leading to full-fledged archaeological excavation.
+The initial excavation of the Tomb of King Muryeong and Royal Tombs, Gongju, took place in 1927, with further excavations carried out illegally in 1932 during the Japanese colonial period.
+The accidental discovery of the Tomb of King Muryeong occurred in 1971 during water drainage work on the Tomb of King Muryeong and Royal Tombs, Gongju, leading to a comprehensive archaeological excavation.

 How to get rid of the royal tombs in Songsan-ri?